INTRODUCTION TO IMMUNOLOGY - 2020/1

 |Examination||EXAMINATION - 100 QUESTION MCQ - 120 MINUTES||50|

-If practical components require re-assessment there will be a written exam to assess the underlying principles of the appropriate learning outcomes.
+If the ELISA practical component requires re-assessment there will be a written problem solving assignment set to assess the underlying principles of the appropriate learning outcomes.
 This will reflect the material covered in the original assessment and will carry the same weighting.
-Students must hand in a completed laboratory workbook for the Flow Cytometry practical.
+It can be carried out individually.
+Students must complete a laboratory worksheet for the Flow Cytometry practical during the session this will also be available on-line should a student miss the session, however, it is not assessed..

 The assessment strategy is designed to provide students with the opportunity to demonstrate their conceptual understanding of theoretical and practical immunology within each of the thematic areas as defined by the Learning Profiles.
 The in-class test format assesses the learning within specific themes, whereas the final MCQ assesses the overall learning in the module.